ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/SourceControl.md

 Our development lab now features GitHub integration, enabling programmers to work collaboratively in a source controlled environment.
 Rather than importing, exporting, and storing a local file, developers may now push their saved changes directly into a git repository.
 To view and to configure this integration, make sure the 'GitHub' tab is selected within the development lab.
 All changes to your agent are now viewable in a git diff file within this tab.
+Note that we currently only support proper git integrations from Github.
+We do not support other source control systems such as Gitlab.

 ## Semantics
 GitHub integration enables the following workflows.